staubibr/arslab-web/app-gis/readme.md

   1. Click the database icon in the map's sidebar
   2. Drag and Drop your simulation results (.txt) and layer (.geojson)
   3. Click the `Load Simulation` button
-  4. OPTIONAL: Repeat step 2 to 3
+  4. **OPTIONAL**: Repeat step 2 to 3 to load more simulations
 - Manipulating Simulations
   - Click the filter icon in the sidebar
   - By default, the current simulation to be manipulated is the most recently loaded one
   - The current simulation can be selected which will allow you to:
     - Download simulation object as a csv file
-    - Cycle through different timestamps of the SIR simulation
+    - Cycle through different timestamps of the simulation
-    - Change legend
+    - Change legend properties (color and classification)
-    - Change color
+    - Change color and classification of the simulation
 - Download Simulation
   - Click the download icon in the sidebar
   - Choose which simulation to download
   - Click the `Download` button
 - Interacting with Simulations Shown on Map
-    - View attributes by clicking census subdivisions
+    - View attributes by clicking on polygons
+      - Will appear as a popup
 - Layer switcher
   - Click the second icon in the top right corner of the Application
   - Use this for changing between simulations (view-only)
-- Search
+- Search **(currently unavailable)**
   - Click the search icon shown in the Application
   - You can move anywhere on the map by typing in a location
 - Playback